jackbeecher23/polymarket/README.md

 ```

 ## Demo
-This will print off something like:
+The code will print off something like:
 ![Demo Result](polymarket-demo.png)
 (if there are any favorable bets today)

 Hopefully this output is easily decipherable and you now know what bets to place!
 If you have a PolyMarket account linked, it will automatically place these bets for you depending on what amount you set as your bankroll.